nRF24/CircuitPython_nRF24L01/docs/advanced_api.rst

             Specifications Sheet <https://www.sparkfun.com/datasheets/Components/SMD/
             nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf#G1136318>`_ for more
             details.

-    This function isn't completely non-blocking as we still need to wait just under 5 ms for the CSN pin to settle (allowing a clean SPI transaction).
+    :param bool write_only: This function will not manipulate the nRF24L01's CE pin if this parameter is `True`.
+The default value of `False` will ensure that the CE pin is HIGH upon exiting this function.
+This function does not set the CE pin LOW at any time.
+Use this parameter as `True` to fill the TX FIFO buffer before beginning transmissions.

         .. note:: The nRF24L01 doesn't initiate sending until a mandatory minimum 10 µs pulse on the CE pin is acheived.
-That pulse is initiated before this function exits.
+If the ``write_only`` parameter is `False`, then that pulse is initiated before this function exits.
 However, we have left that 10 µs wait time to be managed by the MCU in cases of asychronous application, or it is managed by using `send()` instead of this function.
 According to the Specification sheet, if the CE pin remains HIGH for longer than 10 µs, then the nRF24L01 will continue to transmit all payloads found in the TX FIFO buffer.

     .. warning::
         A note paraphrased from the `nRF24L01+ Specifications Sheet